h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 Top tier Chinese internet companies now offer higher salary compared to their Swedish counterparts.
 But comparing income between Sweden and China or USA is pretty much like comparing apple to oranges without also taking big personal expenditures and social cost into account.
-In Sweden, a sigfinicant part of your income is essentially invested as savings in its social welfare system.
+In Sweden, a significant part of your income is essentially invested as savings in its social welfare system.

 Comparitively speaking, Swedish salary is discounted for the following reasons: